kevze05/ics3u-classwork/functional-decomposition.md

 Fixing: To fix the problem, you can send an alert if someone's car is parked improperly, and if no one answers the alert, tow the car.
 To check if someone is parked improperly, you can install sensors in the gridlines, and if too much of the sensors is covered for too long, that means someone has parked improperly.

-Prevention: To prevent the problem, you can simply implement the above function for fixing immediately after a car has parked.
+Prevention: To prevent the problem, you can simply implement the function for fixing immediately after a car has parked.

 - if sensors become covered for 30 seconds //fair amount of time, don't want to trigger everytime someone accidently crosses a line
 	- trigger fix